 Head on over to the Bois de Boulogne and take a stroll through the Parc de Bagatelle.
 This gorgeous green space is one of the best hidden places to visit in Paris.
 Roses galore and peacocks fanning their tail feathers are the perfect taste of the country in Paris.
 Read all about how the Parc de Bagatelle came to be because of a bet between Marie Antoinette and her brother-in-law.

 Metro: Pont de Neuilly and then Bus # 43 or #93

 19. Secret Paris | This Unique Church

-Église Notre-Dame du Travail in the 14th arrondissement is secret Paris at its best!
+Église Notre-Dame du Travail in the 14th arrondissement is truly one of the best hidden places to visit in Paris.
 Many Parisians I’ve met haven’t been here.
 It truly is one of a kind!
 At least in the interior.
 I wandered in and immediately thought of the Eiffel Tower.
 Finished in 1902, the nave of Église Notre-Dame du Travail is built of steel and iron inviting the residents, at the time, in this working-class neighbourhood to join in worship together.
 Be sure to check out this hidden gem in Paris.

 Location: 59 rue Vercingétorix, 14th arrondissment